KATHIR1611/mad-2/README.md

-# Ex.No:2 To-develop-an-application-that-uses-GUI-Components-with-Fonts-and-Colors.
+# Ex.No:2 To-develop-an-application-that-uses-GUI-Components-with-Fonts-and-Colors

 ### AIM:
 To create an application that uses GUI Components with Fonts and Colors using Android Studio.

 ### EQUIPMENTS REQUIRED:

-Latest Version Android Studio
+Latest Version Android Studio.

 ### ALGORITHM:
 Step 1: Open Android Studio and then click on File -> New -> New project.